 We are issuing [transferable/non-transferable] rights to our stockholders of record, or record date stockholders, as of 5:00 p.m., New York City time, on , 20 , or the record date.
 The rights entitle holders of rights, or rights holders, to subscribe for an aggregate of up to shares of our common stock.
-Record date stockholders will receive one right for each shares of common stock owned on the record date.
-The rights entitle the holder to purchase one new share of common stock for every right held, which we refer to as the basic subscription right[, and record date stockholders who fully exercise their rights will be entitled to subscribe, subject to certain limitations and pro rata allocation, for additional shares that remain unsubscribed as a result of any unexercised rights.][In addition, any non-record date stockholder who exercises rights will be entitled to subscribe, subject to certain limitations and pro rata allocation, for any remaining shares that are not otherwise subscribed for by record date stockholders.]
+Record date stockholders will receive one right for each shares of common stock for every right held, which we refer to as the basic subscription right[, and record date stockholders who fully exercise their rights will be entitled to subscribe, subject to certain limitations and pro rata allocation, for additional shares that remain unsubscribed as a result of any unexercised rights.][ In addition, any non-record date stockholders who exercises rights will be entitled to subscribe, subject to certain limitations and pro rata allocation, for any remaining shares that are not otherwise subscribed for by record date stockholders.]

 Our common stock is traded on The NASDAQ Global Select Market under the symbol "BKCC."
 [The rights are transferable and will be listed on under the symbol "."]
 The last reported closing price for our common stock on was \$ per share.
-The net asset value per share of our common stock at (the last date prior to the date of this prospectus supplement on which we determined net asset value) was
+The net asset value per share of our common stock at (the last date prior to the date of this prospectus supplement on which we determined net asset value) was .